-\paragraph{Multi Types and Reasonable Cost Models.} When de Carvalho developed his correspondence in 2007, it was known that the number of steps in the weak $\l$-calculus is a reasonable time cost model (where \emph{reasonable} roughly means equivalent up to a \emph{polynomial} to the time cost model of Turing machines), as first proved by Blelloch and Greiner \cite{DBLP:conf/fpca/BlellochG95}.
-The reasonable time cost model of the strong (that is, unrestricted) $\l$-calculus was instead unclear (because the techniques for the weak case do not work in the strong case), thus it was also unclear to what extent the bounds extracted from multi type derivations are related to the time complexity of $\l$-terms.
-In 2014, Accattoli and Dal Lago showed that the number of leftmost $\beta$ steps is a reasonable time cost model for strong evaluation \cite{accattoli_leftmost-outermost_2016}, clarifying the situation.
-In 2018, Accattoli, Graham-Lengrand, and Kesner revisited the de Carvalho correspondence and refined it according to the new understanding of time for the $\l$-calculus \cite{accattoli_tight_2018}.
-Their work triggered a systematic extension of the de Carvalho correspondence to many $\l$-calculi and abstract machines \cite{DBLP:conf/aplas/AccattoliG18,DBLP:conf/esop/AccattoliGL19, DBLP:conf/fossacs/KesnerPV21,DBLP:conf/flops/BucciarelliKRV20, DBLP:conf/csl/KesnerV22,DBLP:conf/lics/KesnerV20,DBLP:conf/types/AlvesKV19,DBLP:journals/pacmpl/LagoFR21,POPL2021,DBLP:journals/tcs/LagoV26,DBLP:journals/pacmpl/FaggianPV24,DBLP:journals/pacmpl/AccattoliLMV25}.
+\paragraph*{Multi types and reasonable cost models.} When de Carvalho developed his correspondence in 2007, it was known that the number of steps in the weak $\l$-calculus is a reasonable time cost model (where \emph{reasonable} roughly means equivalent up to a \emph{polynomial} to the time cost model of Turing machines), as first proved by \citet{DBLP:conf/fpca/BlellochG95}.
+The reasonable time cost model of the strong (that is, unrestricted) $\l$-calculus was instead unclear (because the techniques for the weak case do not work in the strong case), thus it was also unclear to what extent the bounds extracted from multi-type derivations are related to the time complexity of $\l$-terms.
+In 2014 Accattoli and Dal Lago showed that the number of leftmost $\beta$ steps is a reasonable time cost model for strong evaluation \citep{accattoli_leftmost-outermost_2016}, clarifying the situation.
+In 2018 Accattoli, Graham-Lengrand, and Kesner revisited the de Carvalho correspondence and refined it according to the new understanding of time for the $\l$-calculus \citep{accattoli_tight_2018}.
+Their work triggered a systematic extension of the de Carvalho correspondence to many $\l$-calculi and abstract machines \citep{DBLP:conf/aplas/AccattoliG18,DBLP:conf/esop/AccattoliGL19, DBLP:conf/fossacs/KesnerPV21,DBLP:conf/flops/BucciarelliKRV20, DBLP:conf/csl/KesnerV22,DBLP:conf/lics/KesnerV20,DBLP:conf/types/AlvesKV19,DBLP:journals/pacmpl/LagoFR21,POPL2021,DBLP:journals/tcs/LagoV26,DBLP:journals/pacmpl/FaggianPV24,DBLP:journals/pacmpl/AccattoliLMV25}.

-In a recent work \cite{LICS2021}, Accattoli, Dal Lago, and Vanoni pushed the correspondence into a new direction, by extracting the first \emph{space} bounds from multi type derivations.
+In a recent work \citet{LICS2021} pushed the correspondence into a new direction, by extracting the first \emph{space} bounds from multi-type derivations.
 Additionally, they use these bounds to disprove a conjecture about reasonable space for the $\l$-calculus.
-Namely, their bounds apply to Mackie's and Danos \& Regnier's \emph{interaction abstract machine}~\cite{mackie_geometry_1995,DBLP:conf/lics/DanosHR96,DR99,PPDP2020} (which is the computational machinery behind Girard's Geometry of Interaction~\cite{GIRARD1989221} and Abramsky, Jagadeesan, and Malacaria's game semantics \cite{DBLP:journals/iandc/AbramskyJM00}) and prove that its use of space---that was conjectured to be reasonable---is in fact \emph{unreasonable}.
+Namely, their bounds apply to Mackie's and Danos \& Regnier's \emph{interaction abstract machine}~\citep{mackie_geometry_1995,DBLP:conf/lics/DanosHR96,DR99,PPDP2020} (which is the computational machinery behind Girard's Geometry of Interaction~\citep{GIRARD1989221} and Abramsky, Jagadeesan, and Malacaria's game semantics \citep{DBLP:journals/iandc/AbramskyJM00}) and prove that its use of space---that was conjectured to be reasonable---is in fact \emph{unreasonable}.